AlexeyBart/face-sdk/README.md

 # Face SDK Trial

-To get started with Face SDK, download free [Face SDK Trial](https://face.3divi.com/products/face_sdk/face_sdk_trial).
+To get started with Face SDK, download free [Face SDK Trial license](https://face.3divi.com/products/face_sdk/face_sdk_trial).

 _**Note**_: The Trial license is not supported on iOS.
 Please contact us at face@3divi.com to get the free trial for iOS._